yishusing/Thesis_Repository/kAMPAR_composition/Model_Files/Chapter 4 Models/Experiment 3/Readme.txt

-Conductance data is too large a file to be inserted here.

 Running any later version of the model with a very small (microsecond) observation timestep will produce similar outputs however.
+The "inputs" files listed should also be able to redo the simulations shown.